tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Reroll one of your attack rolls with a +4 bonus.
 In addition, until the end of the battle, enemies attacking you add the escalation die to their attack roll (no effect if the enemy already adds it for some reason).

 **Quirk:** Low impulse control, particularly when it comes to impulsive movements through doors, onto railings, or over tables.

 ---

+#### Threshold, Of the

+_Recharge 16+:_ When you slay a foe with this weapon, that enemy does not die immediately.
+Instead, they become hampered (basic attacks only) and take one last turn immediately after this one.
+In this terminal turn, you get to choose what the dying creature does, as it’s animated by the necromantic power of your weapon.
+Once the creature’s last turn finishes, it dies.

+**Quirk:** Obsessed by your own tomb, and driven to build a bigger and better one so you are never forgotten when you die.

+---